 NO STRANGERS,ONLY FRIENDS WE HAVE NEVER MET!

-$20.00.
-Reservations must be made each month The reservation form may be found in the monthly newsletter, "The Chatterbox".
-(It should be noted the $20.00 not only covers the cost of meal, but also valet parking, the room we use after the meeting for cards and games and for other miscellaneous things such as the use of the machine to blow up our balloons for special events).
+(It should be noted the $22 not only covers the cost of meal, but also valet parking, the room used after the meeting for cards and games and for other miscellaneous things such as the use of a machine to blow up our balloons for special events).

 Palm Harbor Newcomers Club was organized February, 1981.
 It is a social club which welcomes members from all of the Tampa Bay area.
 The members are both newcomers and residents who have resided in the area for many years.